"My unmatched perspicacity, coupled with my sheer indefatigability, combine to make me a feared opponent in any realm of human endeavor."

 This wasn't Andrew Tate's quote.
 It was his father's.
 The man who taught him chess at five.
 The man who died mid-game at a tournament in 2015.
 The man whose shadow still shapes every confrontation Andrew picks.

 Most people who quote their dead father don't realize they're doing it.
 Andrew does — and does it anyway, like a man pressing a bruise to make sure it still hurts.
-Strip away the Bugattis, the cigar smoke, the viral clips, and you'll find a psychology that explains why he can't stop fighting.
+Strip away the Bugattis, the cigar smoke, the viral clips, and what's left is a psychology that explains why he can't stop fighting.
 Why backing down feels like death.
 Why control isn't a preference for him.
 It's survival.

 TL;DR: Why Andrew Tate is an Enneagram Type 8